-Macro that saves currently open drawing in SOLIDWORKS as a pdf to the same folder with the same name.
+The ‘SAVE PDF’ macro will save the currently open drawing in SOLIDWORKS as a PDF file to the same folder location and name as the SOLIDWORKS Drawing.

 The macro gets all features of a part or assembly and then builds a tree view showing those features.
 When you expand a node on the tree, you will see what configurations the feature is not suppressed in.
 This will then reveal the configurations it is used in by deduction.